Table of Contents

 One thing you’ll notice is that it only has a top handle.

 That feature makes it a commercial-grade chainsaw that’s designed for pruning and shaping trees while high up in a harness.
 But others have also used it for bucking tree trunks to make the job of splitting firewood easier.

 This chainsaw is clearly for experienced users, but I felt it was a good option to have on this list because some of you may want to take your chainsaw skills to the next level.

 Additionally, it’s really hard to find a 12-inch (or smaller) gas chainsaw.
 You have to go with an electric or battery operated chainsaw to get a smaller blade.

-However, if this looks like the tool for you, you’ll be happy to know that it has a Pure Fire Engine that produces ultra-low emissions, an Automatic (Fixed Flow) Oiler for perfect chain lubrication, Anti-Vibration System easier handling, a Manual Chain Brake, and a built-in lanyard ring for climbing high up in the trees with it.
+However, if this looks like the tool for you, you’ll be happy to know that it has a Pure Fire Engine that produces ultra-low emissions, an Automatic (Fixed Flow) Oiler for perfect chain lubrication, Anti-Vibration System for easier handling, a Manual Chain Brake, and a built-in lanyard ring for climbing high up in the trees with it.

 A Tool-Less Chain Tensioner would’ve been nice on this model, but the Side Access Chain Tensioning System is not hard to use and the required tool comes included in the box.